stufield/stufield/README.md

-  This supports projects in the general health care space to generate proteomic based clinical insights in health spaces such as: liver disease, aging, cardiovascular disease, alcohol effects, exercise states, and metabolic disease.
+  This supports projects in the general health care space to generate proteomic based clinical insights in health spaces such as: liver disease, aging, cardiovascular disease, alcohol effects, exercise status, and metabolic disease.
 - Favorite techniques:
   - logistic regression (old faithful)
   - random forest
   - naive Bayes
   - KKNN (nearest neighbor)
-- I am a proponent of the open-source software, conducting the majority of my research/analysis via Unix Toolkits, R, and the RStudio IDE.
+- I am a proponent of the open-source software, conducting the majority of my research/analysis via Linux Toolkits, R, and the RStudio IDE.
 - I promote conforming to the adherence of so-called "tidy" data, a philosophy of data science designed to share underlying data structure, grammar, and format which facilitates the generation